karpathy/karpathy.github.io/nntutorial.md

   var y_try = y + tweak_amount * (Math.random() * 2 - 1); // tweak y a bit
   var out = forwardMultiplyGate(x_try, y_try);
   if(out > best_out) {
-    best_out = out;
+    // best improvement yet!
+Keep track of the x and y best_out = out;
     best_x = x_try, best_y = y_try;
   }
 }
 ```

-If I just run this, I get `best_x = -1.9928, best_y = 2.9901, best_out = -5.9588`.
+When I run this, I get `best_x = -1.9928`, `best_y = 2.9901`, and `best_out = -5.9588`.
 Again, `-5.9588` is higher than `-6.0`.
-Great, we're done, right?
-No. This is a perfectly fine strategy for tiny problems with a few gates if you can afford the compute time, but it turns out that we can do much better.
+So, we're done, right?
+Not quite: This is a perfectly fine strategy for tiny problems with a few gates if you can afford the compute time, but it won't do if we want to eventually consider huge circuits with millions of inputs.
+It turns out that we can do much better.

-#### Numerical Gradient
+#### Stategy #2: Numerical Gradient

 Here's a better way.
-Remember again that in our setup we are given a gate (e.g. `*` gate) and some particular input (e.g. `x = -2, y = 3`) for it.
+Remember again that in our setup we are given a circuit (e.g. our circuit with a single `*` gate) and some particular input (e.g. `x = -2, y = 3`).
 The gate computes the output (`-6`) and now we'd like to tweak `x` and `y` to make the output higher.

 A nice intuition for what we're about to do is as follows: Imagine taking the output value that comes out from the circuit and tugging on it in the positive direction.
 This positive tension will in turn translate through the gate and induce forces on the inputs `x` and `y`.
+Forces that tell us how `x` and `y` should change to increase the output value.

-In this particular case, we can intuit that if we pull on the output (`-6`) in positive direction, there might be a positive induced force on `x` to get higher (since for example `x=-1` would give us output `-3`).
-On the other hand, note that we'd expect a negative force induced on `y` that pushes it to become lower (since a lower `y`, such as `y=2` would make output lower: `-4`).
-That's the intuition.
-As we go through this, it will turn out that forces I'm describing will in fact be the **derivative** of the output value with respect to its inputs (`x` and y`).
+What might those forces look like in our specific example?
+Thinking through it, we can intuit that the force on `x` should also be positive, because making `x` slightly larger improves the circuit's output.
+For example, increasing `x` from `x = -2` to `x = -1` would give us output `-3` - much larger than `-6`.
+On the other hand, we'd expect a negative force induced on `y` that pushes it to become lower (since a lower `y`, such as `y = 2`, down from the original `y = 3` would make output higher: `2 x -2 = -4`, again, larger than `-6`).
+That's the intuition to keep in mind, anyway.
+As we go through this, it will turn out that forces I'm describing will in fact turn out to be the **derivative** of the output value with respect to its inputs (`x` and `y`).
+You may have heard this term before.

-> The derivative can be thought of as a force ("tug") on an input as we pull on the circuit's output value to become higher
+> The derivative can be thought of as a force on each input as we pull on the output to become higher.

-So how do we compute the derivative?
+So how do we exactly evaluate this force (derivative)?
 It turns out that there is a very simple procedure for this.
-Instead of pulling on the circuit's output we will work the other way around: we'll go over every input one by one, increase it very slightly and look at what happens to the output value.
+We will work backwards: Instead of pulling on the circuit's output, we'll iterate over every input one by one, increase it very slightly and look at what happens to the output value.
 The amount the output changes in response is the derivative.
 Enough intuitions for now.
 Lets look at the mathematical definition.
-We can write down the derivative for our function with respect to, for example `x`, as follows:
+We can write down the derivative for our function with respect to the inputs.
+For example, the derivative with respect to `x` can be computed as:

 <div>
 $$